 OVERVIEW: The Warmenhoven Family Foundation is the philanthropic vehicle of former NetApp CEO Dan Warmenhoven, his wife Charmaine, and family.
-The Warmenhovens steadily support human services organizations in the Bay Area.
-Another interest is education, and Charmaine spent three decades as a special education teacher and administrator.
+The Warmenhovens steadily support human services and education organizations in the Bay Area.

 IP TAKE: The Warmenhoven Foundation keeps a low profile and does not appear to accept unsolicited proposals.

-Giving largely reflects board memberships and personal interests, which prioritize education and youth is a top priority of this family's Bay Area philanthropy.
-Grantees have included Child Advocates of Silicon Valley, where Laura sits on the board, Educare Silicon Valley, ACE Charter Schools, Boys and Girls Clubs of Silicon Valley, Sacred Heart Nativity Schools, First Tee of Monterey County, First Tee of Silicon Valley, and ALearn, a college prep nonprofit.
+Giving largely reflects board memberships and personal interests, which prioritize education and youth.
+Past grantees include Child Advocates of Silicon Valley, where Laura sits on the board, Educare Silicon Valley, ACE Charter Schools, Boys and Girls Clubs of Silicon Valley, Sacred Heart Nativity Schools, First Tee of Monterey County, First Tee of Silicon Valley, and ALearn, a college prep nonprofit.
 The Warmenhovens also steadily support select human services organizations in the Bay Area, such as HomeFirst, a network of shelters in California's Silicon Valley that provides emergency shelter options, and Uplift Family Services.